launix-de/webdavfs/README.md

 ## A FUSE filesystem for WEBDAV shares.

-Most filesystem drivers for Webdav shares act somewhat like a mirror;
-if a file is read it's first downloaded then cached in its entirety on a local drive, then read from there.
-Writing files is similar or even worse- a partial update to a file might involve downloading it first, modifying it, then uploading it again.
-In many cases that is not optimal.

-This filesystem driver behaves like a network filesystem.
-It doesn't cache anything locally, it just sends out partial reads/writes over the network.
+Most filesystem drivers for WebDAV shares mirror files locally and operate on on-disk caches.
+Partial updates often involve downloading the full file, modifying it, then uploading it again.

+webdavfs behaves like a network filesystem and supports efficient partial I/O when the server allows it.
+It also has a robust RAM-backed mode for servers without partial write support.

 For that to work, you need partial write support- and unfortunately, there is no standard for that.
 See